-Because of these difficulties, rushing through the process of checking references — or bypassing it altogether — in order to make a quick hire may be tempting to small businesses, especially those in danger of losing candidates to another firm in today's competitive hiring environment.
-Even so, getting reliable information from a former supervisor is an important step to take before bringing someone on board.
-Read on for reference check tips and red flags to watch out for.
+Because of these difficulties, rushing through the process of checking references — or bypassing it altogether — in order to quickly staff a position may be tempting to hiring managers, especially those in danger of losing top candidates to competing firms.
+But even in a competitive candidate market, getting reliable information from a job seeker’s former supervisor is an important step to take before bringing someone on board.

 3 job reference check tips

 Here are three pieces of advice on handling the frequently difficult process of checking references for job candidates you’re considering hiring:

 - Let the candidate know you check references.
 Be clear with candidates at the outset of the job interview process that your company will be checking their references.
 Checking references is perfectly legal as long as the information being verified is job-related and does not violate discrimination laws.
 Informing applicants that you're checking references can help ensure that the answers they give you during the interview are truthful.

 - Don't delegate it.
 If the prospective employee will report directly to you, you should perform the job reference check yourself.
 You know the position best, and you will likely have corollary questions that may not occur to others.
 In addition, calling someone at your same level may establish greater camaraderie that will prompt more honest and detailed answers.
 Checking references is also a great way to gain insight from a former supervisor on how to best manage the individual.

 - Start with the candidate’s responses.
 Asking candidates in the job interview what their former employers are likely to say about them can provide you with a good starting point for your reference checks.
 You can begin by saying something such as, "Joe tells me that you think he was a top performer known for being a consummate team player," and have the employer take it from there.